Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Introduction

 The remainder of the paper is organized as follows.
 We briefly review related AN and VAD studies in Section~\ref{sec:background}.
-Thereafter, we present our methods and evaluate their performance in Section~\ref{sec:methodology} and Section~\ref{sec:resultsanddiscussion}, respectively, before we conclude the study in Section~\ref{sec:conclusion}.
+Thereafter, we present our methods and evaluate their performance in Section~\ref{sec:methodology} and Section~\ref{sec:results_and_discussion}, respectively, before concluding the study in Section~\ref{sec:conclusion}.
+We present supplementary results and discussion in the Appendix.